 U.S. government expects first COVID-19 vaccine shipments will arrive Monday

-The U.S. Department of Health and Human Services and the Department of Defense are holding a public briefing with Operation Warp Speed on COVID-19 vaccine distribution Saturday.
-General Gus Perna, the Operation Warp Speed chief operating officer, said at the briefing he expects the first vaccine shipments will arrive at 145 sites in states on Monday.
+U.S. Army General Gus Perna, chief operating officer of Operation Warp Speed, said Saturday he expects the first COVID-19 vaccine shipments will arrive at 145 sites in states across the country on Monday.

+Perna said at a midday briefing the Pfizer vaccine will begin moving to UPS hubs within the next 24 hours, and will go out to 636 locations nationwide.
+Vaccines will be distributed to 425 sites on Tuesday and 66 sites on Wednesday.

 Frontline medical workers and residents of long-term care facilities will be the first to get the vaccine.